Slackware ARM on a Raspberry Pi

-When you need to change from root user back to a normal user you should use the 'exit' command, like this:
+When you need to change from root user back to a normal user you should use the 'exit' or 'logout' command, like this:

 You're now logged in as 'dave'.
 You will not be prompted for a password when exiting from 'root' user back to a normal user.

 NB: Always remember, 'root' user is all powerful on a Linux system and should only be used when abolutely necessary!
 It is IMPORTANT never to use the 'root' user for doing things that you can do under a normal user account.